Yash Ghai: Career

 He was the Sir YK Pao Professor of Public Law at the University of Hong Kong starting in 1989.
 He has been an Honorary Professor there since his retirement in 2005.
 Prior to that, Ghai taught and did research in law at the University of Warwick, Uppsala University in Sweden, the International Legal Center in New York City, and Yale Law School.
 He has also taught courses at the University of Wisconsin Law School, as part of an exchange program.

 He was the Chairman of the Constitution of Kenya Review Commission (which attempted to write a modern constitution for Kenya) from 2000 to 2004.
-Professor Ghai is also recently selected by the Fijian Military Government to be the Chairperson of Fiji's Constitutional Committee.
+Professor Ghai was also recently selected by the Fijian Military Government to be the Chairperson of Fiji's Constitutional Committee.

 Ghai has also advised and assisted NGOs on human rights law-related work.
 He drafted the Asian Human Rights Charter—A People's Charter, a project of the Asian Human Rights Commission.

 Ghai has written several books on law in Africa, the Pacific islands, and elsewhere.